FlaskSimpleAuth Tutorial

 # TODO MORE REGISTRATIONS

-Edit the app.py file to initialize database and auth:
+Edit the app.py file to import and initialize database and auth:

 # insert in "app.py" initialization